-PART A
+DART A PAR #:

-Date: Issue by:
+PART A Date: Issue by:

-Source:
+Source: 100000 071

-Internal Audit Management Review
+☐ Internal Audit ☐ Management Review

 OFI (Opportunity For Improvement) Report #: Other:

 Description of the issue/concern:

 PART B

-Assigned to (Team Leader): Date Due: What is the root cause of the problem/pot ential problem?
-Describe action to be taken (include timeli nes if necessary): Can the effectiveness of action be measured and if so how?
-Follow up date: Which documents need to be changed?
-Assigned to:
+Assigned to (Team Leader): Date Due:

+What is the root cause of the problem/potential problem?

+Describe action to be taken (include timelines if necessary):

+Can the effectiveness of action be measured and if so how?

+Follow up date: As signed to:

+Which documents need to be changed?

 PART C

+Was action taken effective?

+Document Change complete Yes Not applicable

+Is PAR complete?

-Was action taken eff ective?
-Document Change co omplete 🗌 Yes 🗌 Not applicable Date Signature QMS Representative and Implementation Lead
+Signature QMS Representative and Im plementation Lead